Tongs

-Design variations include resting points so that the working end of the tongs does not come into contact with a bench surface.

-A myth contained in the classical Jewish text Pirkei Avot states that the first pair of tongs were created by God right before God rested on the Seventh Day.
+A myth contained in the classical Jewish text Pirkei Avot states that the first pair of tongs was created by God right before God rested on the Seventh Day.
 The reasoning is that a blacksmith must use a pair of tongs in order to fashion a new pair of tongs.
 Accordingly, God must have provided humankind with the first pair of tongs.